Oklahoma Police Chief Resigns Over Neo-Nazi Ties, Gets New Cop Job 15 Miles Away

-Bart Alsbrook was the interim police chief of Colbert, Oklahoma last year, but when the Charlottesville Virginia rally took place, it opened up investigations around the U.S. into how many racist hate groups are active, and where those hate groups with racist ties were located.
-Once that began and it was exposed that Alsbrook had a deep and significant history not only as a member, but as a one-time state coordinator of a skinhead group with neo-nazi ties, he had little choice but to resign his position according to The Daily Beast.
+Bart Alsbrook was the interim police chief of Colbert, Oklahoma, last year, but when the Charlottesville, Virginia, rally took place, it opened up investigations around the U.S. into how many racist hate groups are active, and where those hate groups with racist ties were located.
+Once that began and it was exposed that Alsbrook had a deep and significant history not only as a member, but as a one-time state coordinator of a skinhead group with neo-Nazi ties, he had little choice but to resign his position according to The Daily Beast.

 Alsbrook was found to be the Texas state coordinator of the skinhead organization Blood & Honour USA.
 More digging disclosed that he owned a pair of production companies, one in video and the other in music, which produced material glorifying skinhead credos and Aryan superiority.
 Those finds led to a website he owned which posted pictures of “racial beatdowns” that glorified beatings of people of color by whites.

-Alsbrook claimed at one point the site wan’t his, and that skinheads stole his identity in the 90’s and created the site.
-The Daily Beast could turn up no evidence to validate that however, and the site disappeared within two hours of being exposed.
-Then it was discovered that in 1995, he was charged with stabbing another skinhead 24 times, however the victim refused to press charges, and Alsbrook said he must have been mistaken when the victim identified him as the attacker.
+Alsbrook claimed at one point the site wan’t his, and that skinheads stole his identity in the ’90s and created the site.
+The Daily Beast could turn up no evidence to validate that, however, and the site disappeared within two hours of being exposed.
+Then it was discovered that in 1995, he was charged with stabbing another skinhead 24 times, but the victim refused to press charges, and Alsbrook said he must have been mistaken when the victim identified him as the attacker.

 A known nazi has just been hired as a reserve police officer in Achille, Oklahoma.